 Antiques and Fine Art Consultancy

-Undertaken by Malcolm Green Antiques Restorer and Valuer for The BBC, Auction Houses, Museums and Embassies.
+Malcolm Green Antiques Restorer and Valuer for the BBC, Auction Houses, Museums and Embassies

-Malcolm has had overe 40 years of valuation and restoration experience, Malcolm has been working for the BBC on the antiques restoration roadshow and valuing for auction houses as well as running his own antiques restoration and valuation business in Weston & Letchworth on the Hertfordshire Cambridgeshire and Bedfordshire border.
+Malcolm has over 45 years of valuation and restoration experience.
+He has worked for the BBC on the Antiques Restoration Roadshow, provided valuation services for auction houses, and runs his own successful antiques restoration and valuation business, in Weston & Letchworth, on the Hertfordshire, Cambridgeshire and Bedfordshire border.

-Malcolm is completely unbiased with our valuations as we are not affiliated to any auction house or dealer and can give you the best advice possible where to sell your item.
+Malcolm prides himself on his unbiased approach towards his valuations, as his services are not affiliated with any auction house or dealer.
+He will always strive to give you the possible advice on where and how to sell your item/items.

 Malcolm is a restorer & consultant by the BBC for programs such as the Restoration roadshow.

 In the photograph you can see a very fine Deverberie mantle clock undertaken by our restoration and valuation department recently Clocks of this nature are certainly well worth restoring, the value of them has increased somewhat over the years, as have most clocks from the Empire period.
 Restoration can be fairly costly particularly if pieces are missing and have to be cast using lost wax technique and then gilded.
 But the average replacement value by insurance for a clock of this sort is somewhere in the region of £44,000.
 Clocks of this nature also tend to get valued incorrectly by auctions and certainly this is the kind of item that should be recognised for probate and valued to downsize your payment to HM RC.

 If one looks on Google and types in to the browser Deverberie clock and then looks at the image section you can see many many clocks of this nature and their value and viability.
 A link is inserted for you to do this if you wish.